vacp2p/rfc/content/docs/rfcs/38/README.md

-logos.co is prepared to share an implementations in Rust which contains an efficiently multi-threaded implementation utilized by both a simulator and a multi-node constructions.
+logos.co is prepared to share an implementations in Rust which contains an efficiently multi-threaded implementation utilized by both a local simulator and actual network construction.
 Expressions of Glacier in Python and Common Lisp are also in limited public review.

 # Interoperability

 There is no current wire protocol for the queries.
 Nodes are advised to use Waku messages to include their own metadata in serializations as needed.
+Such a message contains minimally

+    round ;; the local number of rounds participating id    ;; a unique id for the proposal with defined semantics/syntax opinion ;; the opinion being gossiped

 ## TODO Semantics

-The message exchanged are a simple enumeration of three values is not currently analyzedreflecting the opinion on the given proposal:
+The message exchanged are a simple enumeration of three values is not currently analyzed reflecting the opinion on the given proposal:

     { YES, NO, UNDECIDED }